aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 33	    return tuple([tuple(newB[0]), tuple(newB[1]), tuple(newB[2])])
 ```

 Pre-declaring `i` and `j` at the top and manually incrementing them at the bottom of the loops is a lot of extra work, and is a great way to get mixed up.
-I doubt this was written correctly the first time, and required a fair bit of trial-and-error to make work.
+I doubt this function was written correctly the first time, and required a fair bit of trial-and-error to make work.

-The conditions and bodies of all of the `elif`s are very repetitive.
-When you catch yourself writing code like this, stop and look for a way to say the same thing without repeating yourself.
-The bodies that convert integers into strings could have been replaced by a single expression:
+The conditions and bodies of all of the `elif`s are repetitive.
+This is a big red flag.
+When you catch yourself writing code like this, **stop** and find a way to say the same thing *without* repeating yourself.
+The bodies that convert integers into strings could have been replaced by a single assignment:

 ```python
 newB[i][j] = str(p)